veraPDF/veraPDF-rest/README.md

 Currently it's delivered as a single Maven module, veraPDF-rest.

 ### Want to try?
-First clone this project, got to the project directory and then build the Maven project:
+First clone this project, go to the project directory and then build the Maven project:

 	git clone https://github.com/veraPDF/veraPDF-rest.git
 	cd veraPDF-rest